Large Celestial Bodies

 Enter the number from the column to the left into the text box next to the appropriate word in the right-hand column.

-1. named set of specific stars which, from the point of view of the observer, form a group binary star
+3. named set of specific stars which, from the point of view of the observer, form a group galaxy

-2. a large cloud of gas and dust in outer space nebula
+7. a large cloud of gas and dust in outer space supernova

-4. a celestial body with a gravitational field so strong that light cannot escape it neutron star
+11. a celestial body with a gravitational field so strong that light cannot escape it binary star

-10. a galactic nucleus, or center, from which massive amounts of energy are emitted; so far only found in some very distant galaxies star
+12. a galactic nucleus, or center, from which massive amounts of energy are emitted; so far only found in some very distant galaxies pulsar

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.